-- the Freedom of Information Act 2016 (FOI Act); and - the information considered by Cabinet and the Cabinet decision.
+- the Freedom of Information Act 2016 (FOI Act); and - the information considered by Cabinet and decision made.

-Sections 24(2)(b) and (c) allow for the triple bottom line assessment to be withheld on the basis that:
+Sections 24(2)(b) and (c) allow for the summary of decision and TBL summary to be withheld on the basis that:

 - it is taken to be contrary to the public interest to disclose under schedule 1; and - the disclosure would, on balance, be contrary to the public interest under the test set out in section 17.